redstrate/Physis/README.md

 ## Usage

-Physis exposes it's API in a few different languages:
+Physis exposes its API in a few different languages:

 ### Rust